sockeqwe/website-old/_posts/2015-05-09-mosby-playbook.md

 # Rule 2: Use inheritance wisely
 To say it from the very beginning: I'm not the biggest fan of inheritance.
 Why?
 Inheritance is good to add properties and functionality.
 Unfortunately I see many developers using it wrong.
 For instance you are working in a team on a certain app.
 You have written a MVP View that implements pull-to-refresh on a ListView.
 This is the base MVP View you use or extend from in almost every screen in your app.
 It's super handy, all you have to do to implement a new screen is to subclass from that base class and to kick in a custom adapter and you are ready to go.
 One day one of your teammates has to implement a ListView without pull-to-refresh.
 So instead of writing a completely new class many developers make the wrong decision and extend from your pull-to-refresh ListView and try to find a hacky workaround to "remove" the pull-to-refresh feature.
 This may lead to unmaintainable code, you may see methods overriden with empty implementation and last but not least you introduce some kind of tight coupling from pull-to-refresh ListView to the new class since you can't change the base pull-to-refresh ListView implementation without having to fear that you break the non pull-to-refresh ListView class.
 One possible solution your teammate should have done is to refactor the original pull-to-refresh ListView class and pull out a ListView class without pull-to-refresh and make the pull-to-refresh ListView class extend from it.
 However, if you decide to going this way you may end up having a large inheritance hierarchy, because every subclass adds a little feature like `B extends A` (adds feature X), `C extends B` (adds feature Y), `D extends C` (adds feature Z) and so on.
 You see pretty the same in the sample mail app:

-  -`AuthFragment`: an LCE (Loading-Content-Error) Fragment with an additional state to display a "not authenticated - sign in" button.
+  - `AuthFragment`: an LCE (Loading-Content-Error) Fragment with an additional state to display a "not authenticated - sign in" button.

   - `AuthRefreshFragment`: An extension of `AuthFragment` that uses `SwipeRefreshLayout` as main content view.
 So one could say: "It's a AuthFragment with pull-to-refresh support".